menu icon

 Entry requirements

-MA or MSc by Research/MRes: at least a 2.1 honours degree or equivalent qualification in a relevant subject area.
+At least a 2.1 honours degree or equivalent qualification in a relevant subject area

 University information

-The University of Gloucestershire is a contemporary, progressive university that has three campuses in the western region of England.
-A research-driven institution, it has a wide range of options including a range of excellent postgraduate courses.
-There are around 1,000 postgraduate students at the university, offering a creative community that supports each other.
-This community extends to an alumni network of over 40,000, which includes...more
+University of Gloucestershire (UoG) is a diverse, vibrant university with campuses across Cheltenham and Gloucester, in the southwest of England.
+A research-driven institution, it’s ranked top 15 in the UK for postgraduate study (WhatUni Student Choice Awards, 2023) with a wide range of excellent postgraduate courses.
+There are over 1,000 postgraduate students at the university, forming a diverse and creative community that supports each...more